Updated June 23, 2023

 Q9.
 What is Weight Initialization in Neural Networks?

 Weight initialization is one of the very important steps.
-A bad weight initialization can prevent a network from learning, but good weight initialization helps in giving a quicker convergence and a better overall error.
-Biases can be generally initialized to zero.
+A bad weight initialization can prevent a network from learning, but good weight initialization helps give a quicker convergence and a better overall error.
 The rule for setting the weights is to be close to zero without being too small.

 Q10.
 What is an Auto-Encoder?